 The tax authorities will not impose or remit any penalties for failure to pay tax debts or late payment of tax.

 Corporate governance measures

-On April 16, 2020, the Dutch House of Representatives voted in favour of the legislative proposal that aims to implement several measures in respect of COVID-19 which will be in effect until September 1, 2020 (unless extended) (the Temporary Act).
+On April 24, 2020, the Temporary Act on COVID-19 Justice and Safety (Tijdelijke wet COVID-19 Justitie en Veiligheid) entered into force in the Netherlands (the Temporary Act).
+The Temporary Act implements several measures in respect of COVID-19, which will be in effect until September 1, 2020 (unless extended).
 The main measures that will be implemented pursuant to the Temporary Act relevant to businesses (it being noted that these only apply to companies incorporated in the Netherlands) are as follows:

 - The management board (the Management Board) of a private limited liability company (BV), a public limited liability company (NV) or of an association can decide that the general meeting of shareholders of the BV or NV (the General Meeting) or the meeting of members of the association is held solely via electronic means, such as a livestream and that no-one can attend in person.
 In such case, it must however be possible for the shareholders (or the members, in the case of an association) to submit questions regarding the announced topics to be covered in the meeting up until 72 hours prior to the meeting.
 This period is shorter (36 hours) if, within 48 hours of the meeting, the Management Board announces that a physical meeting that was already convened will instead be held via electronic means or that the location of the meeting has been changed.
 If the Temporary Act comes into force the Management Board will have this option, irrespective of any restrictions that are included in the relevant company’s articles of association (Articles).

 - The Management Board of an NV can extend the period during which the annual General Meeting must be held, which is normally within six months after the end of the financial year (unless the Articles provide otherwise) by a maximum period of four months.